SASTRA-iGEM2019/ToeholdSwitchDesign/README.md

 (3) NN_model.ipynb:

 This Jupyter notebook contains the code to validate our neural network model.
 To use it for predicting efficacies of new toehold switches, the path to a csv file with the instances/features may be specified in the final code block in the indicated place; the header line and first two fields are ignored.
-See here for an [`example'] (https://raw.githubusercontent.com/SASTRA-iGEM2019/ToeholdSwitchDesign/master/data/miR_toeholds.csv).
+See here for an [`example`] (https://raw.githubusercontent.com/SASTRA-iGEM2019/ToeholdSwitchDesign/master/data/miR_toeholds.csv).

 (4) toehold_efficacy_predict.sh: